 "In 1980, a giant planetoid named Gorath is discovered to be on a collision course with Earth.
 Even though it is smaller than Earth, its mass is huge enough to crush the Earth and destroy it.
 A mission sent to observe Gorath is destroyed after all the orbiting ships are drawn into the planetoid.
 A later mission is sent to observe and the crew barely leaves before suffering the same fate.
 However Astronaut Tatsuo Kanai is left in a catatonic state due to his near death experience.
 The Earth's scientists then come up with a desperate plan to build giant rockets at the South Pole to move Earth out of Gorath's path before it is too late."

 On this day in 1968 (in London), Planet Of The Apes enjoyed a run at the box office.
-Directed by Franklin B. Schaffner, the feature starred Charlton Heston, Kim Hunter, and Roddy McDowall; and here's the plot summary from IMDB.com:
+Directed by Franklin J. Schaffner and based on the novel by Pierre Boulle (with the adaptation in part completed by The Twilight Zone master Rod Serling), the feature starred Charlton Heston, Kim Hunter, Roddy McDowall, and others.
+Here's the plot summary from IMDB.com:

 "An astronaut crew crash-lands on a planet in the distant future where intelligent talking apes are the dominant species, and humans are the oppressed and enslaved."